murillo-group/sarkas/docs/documentation/input_file.rst

     Thermostat:
         type: Berendsen               # thermostat type
-        relaxation_timestep: 20
+        relaxation_timestep: 50
-        tau: 5.0
-        temperatures_eV: 0.5
+        berendsen_tau: 1.0

 The first instance defines the type of Thermostat.
 Currently Sarkas supports only the Berendsen and Langevin type, but other thermostats like Nose-Hoover, etc are, you guessed it!, in development.
 The ``relaxation_timestep`` instance indicates the timestep number at which the Berendsen thermostat will be turned on.
-The instance ``tau`` indicates the relaxation rate of the Berendsen thermostat, see :ref:`thermostats` for more details.
+The instance ``berendsen_tau`` indicates the relaxation rate of the Berendsen thermostat, see :ref:`thermostats` for more details.

 The last instance defines the temperature (be careful with units!) at which the system is to be thermalized.
 Notice that this takes a single value in the case of a single species, while it takes is a list in the case of